 The orchestra has had a storied past beginning with its first concert in 1842 in the Apollo Rooms on Lower Broadway to an audience of only 600.
 More than 175 years later, the New York Philharmonic now attracts fans by the thousands, setting an all-time attendance record at a 2004 event of 14,000 concertgoers.

 David Geffen Hall plays host to events year-round, including ensembles, visiting artists, star soloists, music festivals, family concerts, open rehearsals, and more as part of New York City’s rich cultural offerings.

 Meet Jaap van Zweden

-This autumn, the New York Philharmonic welcomes Jaap van Zweden as their new Music Director.
+In September 2018, the New York Philharmonic welcomed Jaap van Zweden as their new Music Director.
 Jaap van Zweden combines classical masterpieces with new works to create timely treasures.

 The New York Experience

 Book a suite for a minimum of four nights and receive a significant discount on your very own New York Experience.
 Suites begin at 750 square feet and include a small kitchenette, all in the center of New York City.